wvengen/LGIportal/INSTALL.md

 removing and adding the user again; in the future this is may be done from an administration interface in the portal.

-For more advanced authentication requirement, see [AUTHENTICATION][]
+For more advanced authentication requirements, see [AUTHENTICATION][]

 Putting LGIportal on the LGI project server